Praful-Joshi/3D-Battle-Tanks/README.md

 3D Battle Tanks is a tank combat simulation where players control a tank in a 3D environment, battling against AI-controlled enemy tanks.
 The game employs a Model-View-Controller (MVC) pattern along with service layers to create a modular, maintainable codebase.

+## 🧱 Setup and Configuration

+### Requirements
+- Unity 2019.4 or higher
+- Basic understanding of Unity's component system

+### Getting Started
+1. Clone the repository
+2. Open the project in Unity
+3. Open the game scene
+5. Press Play to test the game

 ## 🎨 Architecture & Design Patterns

 ### MVC Pattern Implementation